BrightChamps Logo

 History of Composite Numbers

-During the 16th and 17th centuries, Leonhard Euler introduced significant theorems about primes, composites, and divisors.
-Nowadays, modern cryptography relies on composite numbers to simplify processes when working with huge numbers and prime factorization.
+During the late-16th and early-17th centuries, Leonhard Euler introduced significant theorems about primes, composites, and divisors.
+Nowadays, modern cryptography relies on composite numbers to simplify processes when working with huge numbers.

 Professor Greenline from BrightChamps